Feature

 Lastly, situations that are out of your control can also trigger stress—for instance, when you can’t seem to soothe your colicky baby, when your child is born prematurely, or when traffic is about to make you late to pick up your kids from daycare.

 Together, these elements form the acronym NUTS.
-Use this handy tool to quickly recognize—and avoid—the ingredients that cause stress.
+Use this handy mnemonic device to quickly recognize—and avoid—the causes of stress.

 To each their own

-Stress affects everyone to some degree, but it also depends on your personality.
+Stress affects everyone to some degree, but just how much has partly to do with your personality.
 “What you find stressful won’t necessarily be stressful for other parents,” says Lupien.
-“For example, you might be a ball of nerves the day your eldest starts preschool since you’re new to the situation, but it would be no big deal for the parents of four kids who have been through it all before.”
+“For example, you might be a ball of nerves the day your eldest starts kindergarten since you’re new to the situation, whereas a parent of three will likely be much more relaxed, having been through it all before.”

 People who have a natural tendency to worry or overreact are more likely to experience stress,” adds Steve Audet, a social worker and psychotherapist at the Centre de consultation conjugale et familiale de Québec, a centre for marriage and family counselling in Quebec City.
 Moreover, studies show that individuals with anxiety or low selfesteem produce more stress hormones.